 How school placements work

 You will complete placements in two partner schools.
 The first placement will begin early in September, an excellent time to see how rules and routines are established at the start of the academic year.
 You will start with focused lesson observations across the whole school before you join your subject department and begin to plan teach parts of lessons.
 After a few weeks you will be planning and delivering whole lessons, building up to approximately 7 hours per week by Christmas.

 The second placement begins after Christmas in a different school which will give you a contrasting experience and broaden your professional development.
 Again, you will gradually increase your teaching timetable and for the last few weeks will be full time in school, teaching up to 12 hours per week at that point in May and June.

 Placements are selected for you on the basis of high quality mentoring, strong subject departments, contrasting schools and reasonable commuting distance.
-We work with around 15 schools in Lancashire.
+We work with several schools in Lancashire.

 On both placements you will teach the full 11-16 age range in your subject.